 Can an ad made for just £50 deliver more effectively than a John Lewis advert featuring Elton John and costing £7m?
 We break two ads into five acts to find out.

-We work closely with all our students, and often go through topics in detail to help them better grasp them.
-In this one-to-one session, the John Yorke Story team work with a screenwriter as she masters some of the core elements of five-act structure: inciting incidents, moments of hope and despair, and the point of no return.
+John Yorke works with a screenwriter as she learns to master the core elements of five-act structure: inciting incidents, moments of hope and despair, and the point of no return.

 Could your inciting incident be the reason your script is rejected?
-John Yorke Story tutor Kieran Grimes, script editor for EastEnders and story developer for the award-winning TV3/BBC police series Red Rock, explains the top three ways to ensure your inciting incident is effective and engaging.
+Kieran Grimes explains the top three ways to ensure your inciting incident is effective and engaging.

 What are the rookie structural issues new screenwriters struggle with?
-John Yorke Story tutor Kieran Grimes, script editor for EastEnders and story developer for the award-winning TV3/BBC police series Red Rock, explains the top structural points to master to make your script better.
+Kieran Grimes explains the top points to master to make your script better.